 - Be sure clothing touching your tattoo is clean and soft.

 A tattoo is considered minor surgery.
-It may bleed a bit at first but it will stop within a couple of hours.
+It may bleed a bit at first, but it should stop within a couple of hours.
 Most artists recommend the tattoo be kept bandaged overnight or for at least two to five hours.
 If the gauze sticks to the skin, soak the area with cold water until the gauze loosens, then remove carefully.

 Once the tattoo is exposed, wash it carefully in cold water, gently applying antibacterial soap with fingers (never use a cloth) to remove all surface blood.
-Rinse with cold water, pat dry with a clean towel, and air-dry for 15 minutes.
-Then, gently and sparingly apply a thin layer of Tattoo Goo salve.
-Repeat 3 or 4 times a day for 7 to 10 days.
+Rinse with cold water, pat dry with a clean towel and air dry for 15 minutes.
+Then, gently and sparingly apply a thin layer of Tattoo Goo® Salve.
+Repeat three or four times a day for seven to 10 days.

-After 5 to 14 days, the tattoo may start to peel (this is normal - like a sunburn) and scab.
+After five to 14 days, the tattoo may start to peel and scab.
+This is normal—like a sunburn.
 DO NOT pick or peel the skin away.
-Let it fall off naturally during washing or application of Tattoo Goo.
+Let it fall off naturally during washing or application of Tattoo Goo®.
 Fresh skin will soon replace the dead skin.
-Colors may fade during the process, but will return when healing is completed.
+Colors may fade a bit during this process but will return when healing is completed.

 Exposure to the sun is the major cause of tattoo fading, but after a few months you may sunbathe in moderation.
-Always use a sun block (at least SPF-30 sunscreen that provides UVA and UVB protection).
+Always use a sunblock with at least an SPF 30 that provides UVA and UVB protection.